-By Soulskill from Slashdot's take-that,-ecosystem department
+By Soulskill from Slashdot's must-fit-through-doors department

 An anonymous reader writes: After five years of service, my keyboard is dying, and I'm starting to look for a new one.
 Since it's for my primary machine, and I spend a lot of hours there for both work and leisure, I'd like to invest in a high-quality replacement.
 What do you recommend?
 I've been using a Logitech G15, and it worked well enough — but not well enough for me to buy another.
 (I've also heard Logitech's build quality has been on the decline in recent years — has that been your experience, those of you who own their recent hardware?)
 My use cases include coding and gaming, so durability is a big plus.

 I'd prefer something a bit less bulky than the G15, which has a raised area at the top for media controls and a tiny screen.
 I don't mind a thicker bottom bezel so much.
 I'm not a huge fan of ergonomic/split keyboards, but if you know a really excellent one, I wouldn't rule it out.
 Same with mechanical keyboards — love the action, but the noise is an issue.
 I don't need any particular bells and whistles, but don't mind them.
 As for a budget... as I said, it's for a heavy-use machine, so I don't mind investing in great hardware.
 (That said, if I'm spending $150+, it better automatically make sure all my semicolons are in the right place.)
 So, what keyboard has served you well?Read Replies (0)